Types of Contract Breach

 If you believe a contract has been breached under these circumstances, you should next evaluate what specific type of breach has occurred to determine the appropriate legal response.

-There are four types of contract breaches recognized by law today:
+There are four types of contract breach recognized by law today:

 - Minor breach